FredBaos/fredbaos.github.io/index.md

 (Normalized curves of three most correlated products with household income)

-Products such as `SUNTAN` and `HOME HEALTH CARE` are luxury products and are expected to correlated with income. `SUNTAN`, for example, correlates well with the number of occasions of vacation while `HOME HEALTH CARE` products can include personal care, drugs, and medical equipment. `SNACK NUTS` are a bit more surprising, but the fact that they are typically on a higher end relative to other snacks may help explain this.
+Products such as `SUNTAN` and `HOME HEALTH CARE` are luxury products and are expected to correlated with income. `SUNTAN`, for example, correlates well with the number of occasions of vacation while `HOME HEALTH CARE` products can include personal care, drugs, and medical equipment. `SNACK NUTS` are a bit more surprising, but the fact that their prices are typically on the higher-end relative to other snacks may help explain this.

 (Normalized curves of three most correlated products with number of children)

 It appears logical that `HALLOWEEN`, which spans anything from decorating lights to costume accesories, is strongly correlated with the number of children.
-Likewise, `GLASSWARE & DINNERWARE` is expected to correlate with increasing size of the family unit.
+Likewise, `GLASSWARE & DINNERWARE` is expected to be positively correlated with the size of the family unit.

 Which of these items are strongly correlated with both household income *and* the number of children?
 Which ones are only closely related to either one exclusively?
 The mapping of some of the most interesting products in these two dimensions is demonstrated below.

 ![correlations](img/correlations.png)

+The examples at the corners of this spectrum may shed light on meaningful relationships between purchase decisions and the two economic factors.
+For instance, `FRZN POTATOES` and `MEAT - SHELF STABLE` (i.e. canned goods typically designed to remain unspoiled for a long time) are negatively correlated with income as these are typical inferior goods.
+Furthermore, it is sensible they are positively correlated with the number of children at the same time.
+Furthermore, food products such as `BAKED BREAD/BUNS/ROLLS` and `COLD CEREAL` are posiively correlated with both income and number of children which is again reasonable.
+Finally, we point to some unintuitive results in this plot such as the negative correlation of `BABY FOOD` with the number of children.
+The fact that `BABY FOOD` is among the 30 products with the lowest backet counts as well as co-purchase counts might help justify this counter-intuitive finding as there aren't enough samples of it in our data.

-How can we complement this analysis with the cliques we found in the product network?
-Could the relationship between a household's weekly expenditure and its income somehow depend on the cliques rather than individual products?
+A large task still remains at hand: how can we complement this analysis with the cliques we found in the product network?
+Could the relationship between a household's weekly expenditure and its income somehow depend on the cliques?
 For a more comprehensive economic understanding, we now turn towards combining the results from the product network with household income analysis.

 # Third section